 Honestly, it’s annoying.
-You pay a high price tag for a premium product, but then the lid feels flimsy and cheap, like with $50-earbuds.
+You pay a high price tag for a premium product, but then the lid feels flimsy and cheap, like with earbuds under $50.

 The case itself is sturdy and feels like hard plastic.
 But when you open it, the lid makes noises and behaves like a fidgety child, always trying to close abruptly.
 It feels cheap.

 Nonetheless, I can say only good things about the actual earbuds.
 They’re what you’d expect from an Apple product.
 Sophisticated and highly designed with many different features and a unique look.

 For the first time, AirPods are sweatproof with IPX4 certification.
 It doesn’t make them waterproof, but it’s good enough for the vast majority of active users.